 Journal of Agricultural Science and Food Research provide the Triannual publication of articles in all areas related to farming, Integrated pest management, Irrigation, fertilizers, pesticides, Pesticides and toxicity, Organic pesticides, Earthworms and farming, Fungal bio pesticides, Nematode pesticides, Organic fertilizer, Bacteriophages, Viral bio pesticides.
 Journal of Agricultural Science and Food Research Welcomes the submission of manuscripts that meet the general criteria of significance and scientific excellence.
+All manuscripts submitted for publication are cross-checked for plagiarism using PlagScan software.
 Papers will be published approximately quarterly after acceptance.

 As a member of Publisher International linking Association, PILA, Journal of Agricultural Science and Food Research (of Longdom Publishing) follows the Creative Commons Attribution License and Scholars Open Access publishing policies.

 The Journal of Agricultural Science and Food Research is using Editorial Tracking System for online manuscript submission, review and tracking.
 Editorial board members of the journal or outside experts review manuscripts; at least two independent reviewers approval followed by the editor is required for the acceptance and publication of any citable manuscript.

 A manuscript number will be e-mailed to the corresponding author within 72 hours.